Student Identities in Study Abroad

 Things to Consider

-• Does the housing the program provides suit my needs?
-If living with a host family will I choose to come out to them before I arrive or feel out the situation first?
+Does the housing provided by the program meet my needs?
+If I will be living with a host family, should I choose to disclose my identity before arrival, or wait to assess the situation?

 Resources